Jannos-443/PRTG-DHCP-Stats/README.md

 ## Project Details

- Monitors DHCP Scopes (PercentageInUse, AddressesFree and AddressesInUse) Monitors DHCP Failover State and Mode
+Monitors DHCP Scopes (PercentageInUse, AddressesFree, AddressesInUse and ReservedAddresses) Monitors DHCP Failover State and Mode

 ## HOW TO